zeek/zeek/frameworks/signatures.rst

 .. rst-class:: opening

-    Bro relies primarily on its extensive scripting language for defining and analyzing detection policies.
-In addition, however, Bro also provides an independent *signature language* for doing low-level, Snort-style pattern matching.
-While signatures are *not* Bro's preferred detection tool, they sometimes come in handy and are closer to what many people are familiar with from using other NIDS.
-This page gives a brief overview on Bro's signatures and covers some of their technical subtleties.
+    Zeek relies primarily on its extensive scripting language for defining and analyzing detection policies.
+In addition, however, Zeek also provides an independent *signature language* for doing low-level, Snort-style pattern matching.
+While signatures are *not* Zeek's preferred detection tool, they sometimes come in handy and are closer to what many people are familiar with from using other NIDS.
+This page gives a brief overview on Zeek's signatures and covers some of their technical subtleties.

 Basics